 4. Research Impact Questions

 Please reupload your responses to the Research Impact Questions from the LOI stage using the provided template.
 You may make adjustments to your responses if you choose.

-Please note that the system will not accept your application unless the letters of support from your references have been successfully uploaded.
-You are required to submit contact information for the following personnel:
+Please note that the system will not accept your application unless the letters of support from your references been successfully uploaded.
+You are required to submit contact information for the following personnel (2-4 references):

 Once you add their name and contact information to your application, an auto-generated email will be forwarded to them.
 The email will include instructions as to what they should address in their letter of support, and it will provide a personalized hyperlink where they should upload their letter.
-Letters of support should be uploaded before September 1 so you can submit your application by 12:00 p.m. (noon) EDT.
+Letters of support should be uploaded before August 31 so you can submit your application before 12:00 p.m. (noon) ET.
 We suggest you inform your references in advance of what items should be addressed in their letter of support.

 General reference(s) should include:

-- The period of time they have known the applicant and in what capacity.
+- The period of time you have known the applicant and in what capacity.